sessionm/sessionm-flex/README.rst

 When done: ::
     make clean

-Note: The XCode build in sessionm-ios may fail the first time around after retriving the repository with the following error:
+Note: The XCode build in sessionm-ios may fail the first time around after retrieving the repository with the following error:

 xcodebuild: error: The workspace 'sessionm-ios' does not contain a scheme named 'sessionm-ios'.